What is Social Entrepreneurs Ireland?

 At what stage of development should my idea/project be to be eligible to apply to the Ideas Academy?

-The Ideas Academy programme is suitable for people with ideas at either the research or testing stages.
-If your project/organisation have moved beyond the idea/conceptual stage, with activities up and running that relate directly to the problem you are trying to address, you should consider applying to the Impact Programme or Changing Ireland Accelerator.
+If your project/organisation has moved beyond the idea/conceptual stage, with activities up and running that relate directly to the problem you are trying to address, you should consider applying to the Impact Programme.

 How many applicants will be selected to participate in The Ideas Academy?